lmstewart88/python-actions-lab/README.md

 The aim was to quickly demonstrate how automated deployments can deliver speed and reliability, allowing developers to focus on product development.

-In more advanced scenarios workflows may include more restricted practices such as pull request triggers and release approvals.
+In more advanced scenarios workflows may include restrictive practices such as pull request triggers and release approvals to protect the integrity of the application.